 Synthroid — What it is and How Patients Respond to it

 Technically, it’s a synthetic crystalline L-3,3′,5,5′-tetraiodothyronine sodium salt.
 Doctors have been prescribing Synthroid for over 50 years to treat hypothyroidism.
 Before that time, the only treatment for hypothyroidism was natural desiccated thyroid, which appeared to work well for a good seven decades before Synthroid entered the arena due to a single bad batch of NDT which came into the United States.
 See more details in Chapter 1 of the revised STTM book.

 Inactive ingredients include acacia, confectioners sugar (contains corn starch), lactose monohydrate, magnesium stearate, povidone, and talc.
 These fillers may be different in other brands of T4-only.
 The Synthroid sizes ranges from 25 mcg all the way to 300 mcg.

-What is T4?
 T4 is one of five hormones made by the thyroid– the latter which includes T4, T3, T2, T1 and calcitonin.
-T4 is a storage hormone with the purpose of converting to the active hormone T3, though the thyroid also makes some direct T3.
+T4 is a storage pro-hormone with the purpose of converting to the active hormone T3, though the thyroid also makes some direct T3.
 T3 is the hormone which gives health and energy to every cell in the body.
 See Chapter 1 in the revised STTM book for more info on these thyroid hormones.

 Levoxyl, Levothroid, Unithroid, Berlthyrox, Eltibio, Eltroxin, Eutroxsig, Oroxine, Droxine, Eferox, Elthyrone, Euthyrox, Eutirox, generic levothyroxine, and more.
 They can have different fillers.

 This is covered in Chapter One of the revised Stop the Thyroid Madness book with interesting detail and is interesting and a must read.